datalens-tech/datalens-backend/kb/development_guides/repo_structure.md

 - the so-called app-libs – an app-lib package contains means to configure, extend and run an application, defines its settings, views and an app factory, these packages typically contain "api"/"worker" and "lib" in their name, e.g. `dl_api_lib`, `dl_auth_api_lib`
-- other packages basically isolate some kind of logic and can't be further divided into meaningful groups
+- other packages basically isolate certain logic and can't be further divided into meaningful groups

-Some dependency management recommendations:
+Dependency management recommendations:
-- with this amount of somewhat tangled packages it is important to make an effort to avoid transitive dependencies – make sure that each imported package is listed among the package dependencies and vice versa
+- with this amount of packages it is important to make an effort to avoid transitive dependencies – make sure that each imported package is listed among the package dependencies and vice versa
 - sqlalchemy dialect libraries generally should only be used as dependencies in connector packages where they are needed, this is important